 By creating a predictable rhythm for your baby in the 20-30 minutes before sleep every bedtime lets them know sleep time is coming and helps prepare them for it.

-For instance, take a warm bath, get in jammies, read a story, and have a bottle or nurse.
+For instance, have a bottle or nurse, take a warm bath, get in jammies, read a story, and say goodnight.
 Just like that, the same way at the same time each day.

 And keep it boring.
 No extra excitement before bed.
 If your little one tries to “play” with you by throwing stuffed animals on the floor or running away when you’re about to rock with a book, don’t play back.